baglab/NetFUSES/README.md

 Suppose we have three separate graphs: `G1`, `G2`, and `G3`.
 Associated with each node in these graphs is a written text entity or "sentence".
 We can capture the semantics of these natural language text by mapping each entity into a high-dimensional vector space, making a "sentence vector".

-NetFUSES lets us combine nodes based on the semantic information contained within these sentence vectors.
-Using these knowledge graphs and precomputed vectors we can invoke NetFUSES to obtain a fused graph `G`, removing redundancies and giving a unified representation of the knowledge embedded within the separate entities.

-Here we fuse the three graphs using a cosine similarity function based on the sentence vectors:
+Here we can identify and fuse semantically-equivalent nodes across the three graphs using a cosine similarity function based on these sentence vectors:

 ```python
 import netfuses as nf